Use Cases.

 Visual Quality Detection

 Visual quality detection automates the analysis of products on the production line or equipment in production facilities for quality control using machine vision.
 Machine vision is the technology and methods used to provide image-based automatic inspection.
 It is a system that uses visual computing technology to mechanically “see” the activities that take place one by one along the production line.
 The components of an automatic inspection system usually include lighting, a camera or other image acquiring device, a processor, software, and output devices.
 Machine vision surpasses human vision at the quantitative and qualitative measurement of a structured scene because of its speed, accuracy, and repeatability.
 A machine vision system can easily assess object details too small to be seen by the human eye, and inspect them with greater reliability and lesser error.
 On a production line, machine vision systems can inspect hundreds or thousands of parts per minute reliably and repeatedly, far exceeding the inspection capabilities of humans.
-It also uses artificial intelligence to mimick human level intelligence to distinguish anomalies, parts, and characters, while tolerating natural variations in complex patterns.
+It also uses Artificial Intelligence to mimick human level intelligence to distinguish anomalies, parts, and characters, while tolerating natural variations in complex patterns.
 It merges the adaptability of human visual inspection with the speed and reliability of a computerized system.

 Voice Biometrics

-Voice biometrics are used to authenticate a speaker's identity using their voice.
-It is also known as voice recognition, speaker recognition, voiceprinting, and voice authentication.
-Voice biometrics identifies specific speakers rather than the words they say.
+Voice Biometrics are used to authenticate a speaker's identity using their voice.
+It is also known as voice recognition, speaker recognition, voiceprinting, and voice Authentication.
+Voice Biometrics identifies specific speakers rather than the words they say.
 Each person's voice has distinguishing characteristics determined by our anatomy and behavioral speech patterns.
 The shape and size of each person's mouths and throats, as well as their language, pitch and speaking patterns - fast-talking versus slow-talking - all shape their unique voices.
-Voice biometrics maps a speaker’s unique characteristics and then uses the audio map for later identification.
+Voice Biometrics maps a speaker’s unique characteristics and then uses the audio map for later identification.
 A user provides one or more audio samples, which the system analyzes to create a unique voiceprint for the speaker.
 Whenever the user speaks, the software compares the speaker’s voiceprint to the voiceprint on file.

 Warehouse Automation